Special Business Licenses/Permits

-The solicitors license is for the individual who wishes to go door-to-door, residentially or commercially, and sell items to consumers.
-All applicants must pass a Police Department background check before being able to solicit within the City limits.
+Solicitors are individuals that go door-to-door selling items directly to consumers.
+Anyone who conducts this type of business, either in commercial or residential areas, must obtain a solicitors license.
+All applicants must pass a Police Department background check before being able to solicit within the city limits.
 This process may take up to seven (7) working days for approval.
 The fee for this license is $50.

 All solicitor and mobile vendor licenses expire on December 31st of each year.
 The applicant may re-apply for a new solicitor license after January 1st.

-Businesses established for the temporary sale of retail products, services and food must apply for a temporary stand permit.
+Businesses established for the temporary sale of retail products, services, and food must apply for a temporary stand license per Puyallup Municipal Code 5.32.
 All stands are subject to a maximum of 30 days of site occupancy in any one-year period and must be situated on commercially owned property.
 Charges for a temporary stand include a $25 processing fee and a $10 per day of operation daily fee.
 Any business owner wishing to operate for more than the 30 days allowed by the Puyallup Municipal Code must apply for a standard city business license and a temporary use permit.
 The applicant may be subject to additional fees by Central Pierce Fire and Rescue (CPFR) for tent and open flame permits, and inspection and plan review fees.